 A semester living and learning abroad is often one of the most meaningful and memorable experiences of a student’s academic career.
 Students return with a deeper appreciation both of the world around them and their life at home.
 Students can also gain a number of skills from study abroad which can be useful in their personal and professional lives.
 These include adaptability, flexibility, cultural sensitivity, open-mindedness, self-confidence, and communication skills.
 These and other skills gained from study abroad are among the most sought-after by employers, making study abroad a smart move for career development.
+Here are some videos of what employers have to say about the value of study abroad!
 (Pro tip: Encourage your student to work with a Career Center coach on strategies for talking about their study abroad experiences with employers.)
-See here for more information and links about the potential benefits of studying abroad.

 One of the potential benefits for students who study abroad is an increased level of resilience.
 As with any impactful experience that results in personal growth, uncertainties and challenges are to be expected for even the most accomplished students and seasoned travelers.
 These challenges and setbacks are catalysts for growth, and students will learn best when they can confront issues on their own and find their own creative solutions to the difficulties they face.
 Unless you believe the safety and security of your student is threatened, we recommend that you encourage your student to solve problems on their own, while providing appropriate emotional support.

 Your student’s study abroad experience will unfold through several key phases beginning up to 6 months prior to their intended term abroad:

 - Program commitment and conditions for withdrawal